Component Properties

 Breaking out components

 Components have multiple property types that perform specific actions.
-This documentation aims to outline a consistent hierarchy and naming convention will bring familiarity to the library.
+This section outlines a consistent hierarchy and naming convention to create familiarity.

-2. Follow the hierarchy of the component top to bottom
+2. Follow the hierarchy of the component from top to bottom

 4. Follow the naming conventions for icons